 Relevant post: Fitness Tips for working mothers.

 How can you make weaning possible?

 There are several ways you can wean your baby.
-You may introduce more tasty and healthy meals in your child’s diet.
+You may introduce more tasty and healthy meals to your child’s diet.
 You can also distract your baby’s attention from your breast and can indulge him in more comforting activities.

 Also, Pacifiers prove to be the best suckling toys in the weaning process.
-Since babies are more interested in suckling and playing with nipples, especially when they are teething, a pacifier is the ultimate solution.
+Since babies are more interested in suckling and playing with nipples, especially when they are teething, a pacifier is an ultimate solution.

 Get more stuff like this